 Europa and Ganymede

 The exploration of Europa is of great interest because it may be hospitable to certain life forms.
 Several lines of evidence suggest that a subsurface ocean exists beneath an icy shell, but there is debate about the thickness of the shell, with important implications for Europa's astrobiological potential.
-As in the case of Mercury, it may be possible to determine whether an outer shell is decoupled from the interior and to evaluate the shell thickness by measuring the amplitude of small variations in the spin rate.
+As in the case of Mercury (Margot et al. 2007, 2012), it may be possible to determine whether an outer shell is decoupled from the interior and to evaluate the shell thickness by measuring the obliquity and the amplitude of small variations in the spin rate.